FrancoisChastel/h/report.md

 Eight Functions:
-We selected 8 files to use rather than functions due to the efficiency of the code we have.
-Using 8 functions would not have yielded enough work.
+In some cases, we used entire files instead of functions due to the high modularity of functions in this application.
+In those cases, choosing only functions would have yielded too little work.

 search/client.py